Sr-0w/bwget/README.md

 ## Features

 * HTTP/HTTPS downloads with a clean progress bar ([Rich](https://github.com/Textualize/rich))
+* .torrent and magnet link support (single torrent at a time, no seeding)
 * Automatic filename selection (from URL or **Content-Disposition** header)
 * Resume support for partially downloaded files (HTTP range requests)
 * TLS verification and proxy support (CLI, config file, or environment variables)